 Original cover art by Mike DuBois based on a drawing by Owsley’s son, Starfinder

 Paul Stubblebine created an all-analog master from the original reels.
 From there, he cut lacquers with 1/2-speed mastering for 45 RPM playback, pressed to 180 gram vinyl

 State-of-the-art Plangent Process transfer techniques were used to remove subtle timing distortions created by the recording and playback devices (wow and flutter), resulting in the most accurate replication of the music.

 Reel To Reel

 The one inch tape format transfer results in a extremely low loss of information, which we consider more like 1/2 generation than one full generation.
 These running masters are copied in real time to a bank of finely tweaked Ampex ATR-100 decks, yielding a “1-1/2 generation” copy.

 Lossless audiophile downloads in 192kHz/24bit and 96kHz/24bit FLAC

 Save The Music

-Donate via our secure form, or send checks made out to the Owsley Stanley Foundation to: Owsley Stanley Foundation PO Box 625 Occidental, Ca 95465 We were officially granted 501(c)(3) nonprofit status by the IRS in December 2012.
-Any donations given prior to the granting of our nonprofit status are fully deductable.
+You can donate via our secure form, or send checks made out to the Owsley Stanley Foundation to: Owsley Stanley Foundation PO Box 625 Occidental, Ca 95465.
+We were officially granted 501(c)(3) nonprofit status by the IRS in December 2012.
+All donations to the Owsley Stanley Foundation are fully tax deductible.